blackcancer/StarOS/SMTools/README.md

 ### ==> CHANGELOG <==
 0.1:
 -	Move SMDecoder to SMTools
--	documentation of public functions
+-	Documentation of public functions
 -	First commit of SMUtils.php
 -	First commit of SMEncode.php
--	added exemple.php to explaine how to use thoses classes
+-	Added exemple.php to explaine how to use thoses classes

 ### ==> SETUP AND USE <==